 One political goal unites all the political parties: greater autonomy.
 At present, the parliament is empowered only to deal with matters concerning hunting and fishing, reindeer herding, and Sami languages and culture.

 The Sami parliaments in Finland, Norway and Sweden have drawn up a joint Nordic convention to strengthen their position as a minority people and influence decisions on Sami-related matters.
 The convention has not yet been approved by the Nordic governments.

 Sweden’s constitution was amended in 2011 to affirm the obligation of public power in Sweden to promote the opportunities of the Sami people to preserve and develop a cultural and social life of their own.

 New ways and old traditions

-The Sametinget has created opportunities for the Sami people to care for their culture, traditions and language by designating certain municipalities as administrative centers.
-This has meant new opportunities to further Sami interests and include Sami-speaking staff at nursing homes, Sami history in primary schools and Sami information signs in schools and other municipality premises.
+This has meant new opportunities to further Sami interests and include Sami-speaking staff at nursing homes, Sami history in primary schools, and Sami information signs in schools and other municipality premises.

 Sami handicrafts – Duodji

-Many Sami make handicrafts to boost their income, but few earn a living from it.
+Many Sami supplement reindeer husbandry with secondary employment such as making handicrafts or tourism-related activities.
 A certificate of Sami handicraft quality guarantees authenticity for the buyer, and indicates that the maker is recognised within the industry.

 Music, theatre and dance

-Theatre is a newer art form, often based on old legends or stories.
-The Sami have a rich storytelling culture, which has gained new perspectives through the theatre.
-The Sami Theatre in Giron, the Sami name for Kiruna, puts on several productions each year.
+The Sami have a rich storytelling culture which has gained new perspectives through theatre.
+The Giron Sami Theatre in Kiruna (Giron is the Sami name for Kiruna) puts on several productions each year.